quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 * The version of QUIC for which the ALPN token was originally defined is compatible with the new QUIC version.

-When incompatible version negotiation is in use, the second connection which is created in response to the received version negotiation packet MUST restart its application layer protocol negotiation process without taking into account the Original Version.
+When incompatible version negotiation is in use, the second connection that is created in response to the received Version Negotiation packet MUST restart its application-layer protocol negotiation process without taking into account the Original Version.